 Over winter green manures are plants grown to protect the soil over winter.
-The standard mix of grazing rye and vetch that is frequently grown is very dependable but it can be tough to incorporate in the spring, especially for gardeners practising no dig methods.
-The aim of this experiment was to compare an alternative green manure mix ('Gardeners mix') containing 5 different species (Vetch, Forage Pea, Crimson Clover, Phacelia, Flax) with the standard grazing rye and vetch mix.
-The Gardeners mix established very well in the autumn and covered the ground well.
-However, the mild autumn resulted in a large amount of lush growth that was susceptible to the severe frosts in December that killed much of the growth off.
-There was some recovery of growth in early spring.
-Having a mix of species helped to promote adaptability: the phacelia grew well initially but was killed off, then the slower- growing but more resilient crimson clover started to fill out the gaps.
-Almost half (46%) of participants used a no dig 'chop and drop' technique to incorporate their green manure, demonstrating a strong interest in this method of growing.
-The Gardeners mix was also much easier to incorporate than the standard rye-vetch mix which contained a lot of tough material.
+The standard mix of grazing rye and vetch that is frequently grown is very dependable but it can be tough to incorporate in the spring, especially for gardeners practising no-dig methods.
+The aim of this experiment was to compare an alternative green manure mix ('Gardener's mix') containing 5 different species (Vetch, Forage Pea, Crimson Clover, Phacelia, Flax) with the standard grazing rye and vetch mix at a range of locations around the UK.